North Korea fires two short-range missiles, U.S. still open to dialogue

 The launch marks North Korea’s first publicly known weapons test since Biden took office in January.

+The test came just days after U.S. Secretary of State Antony Blinken vowed to work to denuclearize North Korea and criticized its “systemic and widespread” human rights abuses while in Seoul with the U.S. Defense Secretary.

-The test came after North Korea refused to engage with repeated behind-the-scenes U.S. diplomatic overtures by the new administration since mid-February.
+North Korea has refused to engage with repeated behind-the-scenes U.S. diplomatic overtures since mid-February, calling it a “cheap trick.”

-The senior U.S. officials said the Biden administration was in the “final stages” of a full review of its North Korea policy and would host the national security advisers of allies Japan and South Korea next week to discuss that.
+The senior U.S. officials said the administration’s North Korea policy review was in its “final stages” and would host the national security advisers of allies Japan and South Korea next week to discuss that.

-One of the officials said there had been “very little dialogue or interaction” with North Korea since a failed summit between former President Donald Trump and North Korean leader Kim Jong Un in Hanoi in February 2019 at which the United States sought to persuade Pyongyang to give up its nuclear weapons.
+The officials said there had been “very little dialogue or interaction” with North Korea since a failed summit between former President Donald Trump and North Korean leader Kim Jong Un in Hanoi in February 2019, but they do not see the latest missile test as “closing the door” for talks.

-“The outreach from us to North Korea follows over a year without active dialogue with North Korea, despite multiple attempts across two administrations to engage,” the second official said, while adding: “We do not see the activity that took place this weekend as closing that door.”

-The Pentagon declined comment on the tests, which were first reported by the Washington Post.
-North Korea’s mission to the United Nations also did not immediately respond to a request for comment.
+Ha Tae-keung, a South Korean lawmaker, said Seoul and Washington had agreed not to announce their detection of the missile test, citing a briefing by intelligence officials.

+Opposition lawmakers and some experts said the U.S. confirmation indicated a coordination failure between the allies, and suggested Seoul might be trying to cover up a provocation as it seeks to improve cross-border ties.

+“It could’ve indeed been a routine, pre-planned activity,” said Kim Dong-yup, a professor at Kyungnam University in Seoul.
+“But I can’t help asking if the government and the JCS were walking on eggshells so as not to upset North Korea.”

+The JCS official said it does not disclose some North Korean activities to protect its reconnaissance assets based on consultations with the U.S. military.

-Jenny Town, director of 38 North, a U.S.-based website that tracks North Korea, said the North Korean action appeared “pretty mild.”
+Jenny Town, director of 38 North, a U.S.-based website that tracks North Korea, said the latest action appeared “pretty mild.”

-A top U.S. general last week had warned of the near-term possibility of a far more provocative move: a decision by North Korea to begin flight testing an improved design for its inter-continental ballistic missiles.

-Such a move would sharply increase tension between the United States and North Korea.

-“My guess is that it has more to do with the joint exercises than anything else,” Town said of the weekend tests.
-“This kind of testing around the military exercises is pretty common.”
+“My guess is that it has more to do with the joint exercises than anything else,” she said.

-Joint U.S.-South Korean military exercises this month angered North Korea even though they were scaled back this year to become computer-simulated drills.
+North Korea has slammed joint U.S.-South Korean military exercises this month even though they were scaled back in an effort to restart nuclear talks.

-A top North Korean diplomat last week said the country would never answer U.S. diplomatic overtures until Washington dropped hostile policies and repeated calls for sanctions relief.

-North Korea has maintained and developed its nuclear and ballistic missile programs throughout 2020 in violation of international sanctions, helping fund them with some $300 million stolen through cyber hacks, according to independent U.N. sanctions monitors.
+North Korea has continued to develop its nuclear and missile programs throughout 2020 in violation of U.N. sanctions dating back to 2006, helping fund them with some $300 million stolen through cyber hacks, according to independent U.N. sanctions monitors.

-Pyongyang has been subject to U.N. sanctions since 2006 aimed at cutting off funding for its nuclear and ballistic missile programs.

-The weekend missile tests came just before a North Korean businessman accused by the United States of laundering money to circumvent U.S. and U.N. sanctions intended to curb his country’s nuclear weapons program appeared in a U.S. court on Monday after extradition from Malaysia.

 North Korea has not tested a nuclear weapon or an ICBM since 2017, but conducted repeated tests of shorter-ranges missiles after the Hanoi summit broke down.
 The Trump administration also sought to play down such tests.